stitchfix/http-api-design/README.md

 server traffic and render TLS useless since sensitive data will already have been exposed during the first call.

+##### In Rails

+Should be supportable via Heroku and Rails configuration as we do for existing apps

 #### Version with Accepts header

 Version the API from the start.
 Use the `Accepts` header to communicate